The Family Cookbook

 • Whisk in lemon juice, lemon zest, salt, and pepper and remove sauce from heat.
 Let cool 2-3 minutes, until sauce has stopped simmering but is still warm.

-• Whisk in butter 1 pat at a time, whisking constantly after each addition until the whole pat is melted into the sauce before adding another.
+• Whisk in butter one pat at a time, whisking constantly after each addition until the whole pat is melted into the sauce before adding another.

 • Continue whisking in butter pats until all butter is incorporated into the sauce.
 Serve immediately.

-• If your sauce breaks, don't worry - just give it a zap with an immersion blender to emulsify it again and bring it all back together.
+• If your sauce breaks, whisk or blend with an immersion blender to emulsify it again.

 Drizzle a bit of sauce on the bottom of a plate or pasta bowl.
 Place pesto crusted mahi-mahi on top of the sauce and top with blistered tomatoes.
 Add a lemon wedge for garnish and serve immediately.